RockyMounts SwitchHitter Review

 Ease of Everyday Use

-Fork mount roof racks have the distinct benefit of a lower loading height compared to roof racks like the Yakima Front Loader that hold the bike by the front wheel.
-With the front wheel removed, loading bikes is easier because they do not have to be lifted as high to fit into the rack.
-Loading height is equal between the Kuat Trio and the SwitchHitter.
+Fork mount roof racks have the distinct benefit of a lower loading height compared to roof racks that hold the bike by the front wheel.
+It does add the extra step of removing the front wheel every time, but with it removed, the bike doesn't need to be lifted as high to fit into the rack.
 The main difference we found that impacts ease of use is the axle tube design.
 Both racks rely on hex bolts to clamp the axle tube in place.
 The SwitchHitter has two bolts that are accessed by removing the top plate cover.
-The Trio has only one bolt, and the access hole is located on the front of the rack and does not require the rack to be taken apart to access.
-The design of the Trio is easier to use than the SwitchHitter.

 Ease of Removal and Storage